It's now or never: What advertisers, Government, readers and big tech must do to support the news industry

 The healthy competition that underpins the news game continues undimmed.

-But if you are have any particular innovations which you think are working, and new products which you would like to share, or any insight which you think would help our crucial industry weather the current storm please get drop us a line on pged@pressgazette.co.uk.
+But if you are have any particular innovations which you think are working, and new products which you would like to share, or any insight which you think would help our crucial industry weather the current storm please drop us a line on pged@pressgazette.co.uk.